Ruin / Renewal

 Currently at work on Unknow You, their debut full-length, Ruin/Renewal will, for the first time, explore a theme from the outset – identity.
 “We’re planning on doing some different things in terms of rhythms – Old World, ragtime, American folk kind of stuff,” said Joshua.
 “We’re also working with some new collaborators; growing the family so to speak.”
 The new project will also feature several songs co-written by the Pritchard brothers.

 Ruin/Renewal has performed throughout Boston area, including such venues as TT the Bear’s Place and the Worcester Palladium.
 The band has also performed at numerous venues in New York, including Arlene’s Grocery, Lit Lounge, and the Trash Bar.
 In 2011, they performed as part of the O+ Festival in Kingston, New York.
-Ruin/Renewal will release its debut full-length album in October 2012.
+Ruin/Renewal released its debut full-length album in October 2012.